NEWS Inntopia named to best places to work list for 6th time!

 Is Inntopia Commerce a CRS?

-The answer is yes and no. Yes in that we allow you to manage your hotels rates and distribution through resellers like a resort or DMO, travel agents, and tour operators.
+The answer is yes, but we’re also more than that.
+Yes in that we allow you to manage your hotels rates and distribution through resellers like a resort or DMO, travel agents, and tour operators.
 We also connect with channel managers / GDS platforms to help distribute that inventory to many places.
-For this reason many people would call us a CRS because of how they use our system and parts of our platfor even use the acronym CRS to describe that area of functionality.
+For this reason many people would call us a CRS because of how they use our system and parts of our platform even use the acronym CRS to describe that area of functionality.
 However, we also include many other tools that may not fit the traditional definition of a CRS.

 1) Support for Multiple Product Types